ezudheen/videoAnalytics/videoAnalytics/src/learning models/Face_detection/face_detection_v1.md

 Install the module using the statement
 `pip3 install face_recognition`

-Faces can be detecte  using the command `face_detection`
+Faces can be detected  using the command `face_detection`
 All the images are stored in a folder.

 Face Detection can be implemented by running the statement